 - Telephone: +44 (0)191 208 7795

-Victorian poetry, especially Hopkins and Barnes; Victorian literature and religion; dialect poetry; nonsense writing; modernist poetry.
+Victorian poetry, especially Gerard Manley Hopkins and William Barnes; Victorian literature and religion; dialect poetry; nonsense writing; modernist poetry.

 - Dubois M. Forms.
 In: Herapath, Jonathan; Mason, Emma, ed.
 Nineteenth-Century Poetry: Criticism and Debates.
 Routledge, 2016, pp.193-201.

 - Dubois M. Diary journals, correspondence, autobiography, and private voice.
 In: O'Gorman, Francis, ed.
 The Cambridge Companion to John Ruskin.
 Cambridge University Press, 2015, pp.216-229.